News from Stephanie Bennett

 September 2005: The good news - the Paul McCartney CD I played harp on, "Chaos and Creation in the Backyard", has been released!
 The disappointing news... my name isn't on it!
 Instead of crediting the individual players, the CD booklet merely mentions 'the Los Angeles Music Players'.
 Oh well...
 YOU who read these pages, know more than the average Paul McCartney fan knows... about the harp tracks, anyway!

-Music therapy for animals!
-Also in May, I performed at a fund-raiser for ANIMAZONIA wildlife foundation, an animal sanctuary.
+May 2005: Music therapy for animals!
+I performed at a fund-raiser for ANIMAZONIA wildlife foundation, an animal sanctuary.
 My friend Laura Halladay joined me, playing flute and helping with the story-telling segments as we performed songs and stories from my animal-themed CD, 'Bardina's Forest'.
 In addition to performing for the humans in attendance, I also took a small harp over to Saba, a lioness who was recovering from eye surgery and feeling poorly, hoping to soothe and cheer her up with some gentle music.
 Here are a few snapshots from that day.

 April 2005: I got out of town for a few days, for a vacation at Anza-Borrego Desert State Park.
 The wildflowers were in fine form!
 That doesn't mean I got away from music altogether, though - no, I brought along a small harp for playing around the campfire.
 Here's a little photo gallery.